CodeForPittsburgh/CodeForPittsburgh.github.io/_projects/unlandmarks.md

 ### - [Request an invite to our Slack](https://goo.gl/forms/Hl97wNK7NtjU8WO93)
 ### - More:

-- If you have questions for us, email us at unlandmarks@gmail.com
+- If you have questions for us, email us at <unlandmarks@gmail.com>.

-- If you have lots of data points to submit, email us at unlandmarks@gmail.com.
+- If you have lots of data points to submit, email us at <unlandmarks@gmail.com>.

-- If you are a journalist, email us at unlandmarks@gmail.com, or interview our much-cooler friends: Carnegie Libraries of Pittsburgh, Western Pennsylvania Regional Data Center, Code and Supply, .
+- If you are a journalist, email us at <unlandmarks@gmail.com>, or interview our much-cooler friends: [Carnegie Libraries of Pittsburgh,](https://twitter.com/carnegielibrary) [Western Pennsylvania Regional Data Center](https://twitter.com/wprdc), or [Code and Supply](https://twitter.com/codeandsupply).

 - If you are a local nonprofit with a focus on the built environment, we'd love to work together.
 Email us at unlandmarks@gmail.com.